 For Andretti, quantum is part of the portfolio of next-generation computing resources alongside GPU, FPGA, and other ASICs.
 Quantum provides extra enhancements for machine-learning solutions, and there are several stages between where Zapata is now and when it will be ready to deploy quantum resources.

 Zapata is initially using a quantum-inspired data structure built to run on a quantum device.
 “On the engineering side, we need to set up infrastructure to make sure that we cannot only integrate quantum resources, but heterogeneous computing resources whether it’s a specialized chip for training AI models, or other kinds of dedicated ASICs,” he says.
-“Quantum is a special kind of computing resource, and were setting the foundation for it to boost the machine learning model were building.”
+“Quantum is a special kind of computing resource, and we’re setting the foundation for it to boost the machine learning model we’re building.”

-Peter Fretty began his role as the Market Leader, Laser & Military in June 2023; the group encompasses the Laser Focus World, Military & Aerospace Electronics, and Vision Systems Design brands.
-He also serves as Group Editorial Director, Laser & Military (effective spring 2023) and served as Editor in Chief of Laser Focus World since October 2021.
+Peter Fretty began his role as the Market Leader, Digital Infrastructure in September 2024.
+He also serves as Group Editorial Director for Laser Focus World and Vision Systems Design, and previously served as Editor in Chief of Laser Focus World from October 2021 to June 2023.
 Prior to that, he was Technology Editor for IndustryWeek for two years.

 As a highly experienced journalist, he has regularly covered advances in manufacturing, information technology, and software.
 He has written thousands of feature articles, cover stories, and white papers for an assortment of trade journals, business publications, and consumer magazines.